WordPress Tutorials, Tips, and Resources to Help Grow Your Business

 It should come as no surprise that making your forms mobile friendly is a simple way to make your forms easier to fill out by those on the go.
 And, in case you haven’t heard, Google recently announced that starting in July 2018, mobile page speed will be used as a ranking factor.

-That means making your forms, and your entire website, should be 100 percent optimized to be mobile friendly as soon as possible.
-Especially since the entire world spends most of their online time on a mobile device of some sort.
+That means your forms, and your entire website, should be 100 percent optimized to be mobile friendly as soon as possible.

 Not sure where to start?
 Check out these helpful tips: